JACマガジン

 If they have any questions about pensions, it would be helpful to let them know that in addition to consulting their company, they can also consult and ask at a nearby pension office.

-Summary: specified skilled workers must also join the pension system!
-Let's also explain the lump-sum withdrawal benefit
+Summary: Specified Skilled Worker must also join the pension system!
+Let's also explain the lump sum withdrawal payment.

-It is important that they understand in advance about the Japanese pension system and the need to pay pension insurance premiums.
+It is important to understand Japan's pension system and the need to pay pension premiums in advance.

-We also recommend that you explain and support the requirements for foreign workers to utilize the lump-sum withdrawal payment system, the documents required to apply for the lump-sum withdrawal payment, and how to apply for the lump-sum withdrawal payment.
+We also recommend that you explain and support foreign workers by explaining the requirements for foreign workers to use the lump-sum withdrawal payment system, the documents required to apply for the lump-sum withdrawal payment, and how to apply for the lump-sum withdrawal payment.

-*This article was written based on information from December 2024.
+*This article is based on information as of December 2024.

 I wrote the article!